jfarr/spring-mvc-examples/README.md

 and the latest Spring 3.x annotation-driven style.

-Also demonstrates basic JSON enabled web services using both a pre-RESTful query parameter-based style with Spring 1.2.x and a RESTful web services style with Spring 3.x.
+Also demonstrates basic JSON enabled web services using both a pre-RESTful query parameter-based style with Spring 1.2.x and a RESTful web services style with Spring 3.x, as well as backing a RESTful web service with an ORM persistence layer using Hibernate and adding fast full-text search using Hibernate Search and Lucene.

+Finally, demonstrates pure static HTML / Ajax client applications that consume these RESTful web services using raw XmlHttpRequest, jQuery, jQuery UI, and ember.js frameworks.

 ### Examples